iclr-blogposts/2025/_posts/2025-04-28-opt-summary.md

 3. PL condition is a popular assumption in noncovex optimization which can be implied by the strong convexity condition.
 Based on the summary above, we can find that both smooth strongly convex and smooth PL condition optimization problems have established the optimal complexities (i.e., UB matches LB), and the LB in the PL case is strictly larger than that of the SC case, so in terms of the worst-case complexity, we can say that the PL case is "strictly harder" than the strongly convex case.
 4. The $L$-Smooth Convex setting comes with two cases, the "function case" assumed the initial optimality gap is bounded $f(x_0)-f(x^\star)\leq \Delta$, and the other assumed bounded initialization $\|\|x_0-x^\star\|\|\leq D$.

-### Case 1-2: Finite-sum and Stochastic Optimization
+### Case 1-2: Finite-sum and Stochastic Minimization

 | Problem Type            | Measure | Lower Bound                                                | Upper Bound                               | Reference (LB)     | Reference (UB)                         |
 |-------------------------|---------|---------------------------------------------------|----------------------------------|-----------------------------------------------------------|------------------------|